Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 shih tzu puppy sitting on a couch

-Image Credit: Pattarit S, Shutterstock
+Image by: Pattarit S, Shutterstock

 The Shih Tzu has many of the qualities that make him an ideal lap dog.
 He is charming and so loving.
-He’s also a clown that may insist on getting his way, sometimes.
+He’s also a clown who may insist on getting his way, sometimes.
 It might explain why one of his nicknames is the lion dog.
 This pup is lively, so it’s essential to curb bad habits like nipping early.
 While he loves people, socialization as a puppy is an excellent way to cultivate good canine manners.

 11. Affenpinscher